ccm19981230/weather-extension/README.md

 # weather-extension
-Chrome Extension for Hong Kong weather with data fetching from the Hong Kong Observatory (HKO).
+A Chrome extension for Hong Kong weather with data fetching from the Hong Kong Observatory (HKO).
 Coded by CHAN Cheuk Man, Rex.

 Including manifest.json, popup.html, popuo.js and icon.png.